-Students applying for admission as an F-1 student must be at least 17 years old by the anticipated program start date.
-Students coming to ECC as an exchange students must be nominated and supported by their home institution.
+Students applying for admission as an F-1 must be at least 17 years old by the anticipated program start date.
+Students coming to ECC as exchange students must be nominated and supported by their home institution.
 A high school diploma (or equivalent) is not required for admission; however, students must have completed at least 11 years of secondary education (equivalent to junior-level standing in high school).
-Students must meet all international admissions requirements as outlined in the International Student Application.
+Students must meet all international admissions requirements outlined in the International Student Application.

 Exchange students are strongly encouraged to participate in the International Student Homestay Program to ensure housing placement.
 Cultural activities and student activities on campus are open to all exchange students.

 Students interested in studying abroad at ECC for a gap year should review the requirements for admission.
-Please note in your application your intended program of study and how long you plan to study in the U.S. (one semester minimum for college-level academic courses; the four-week minimum for the Intensive English Program).
-We encourage you to review the application deadlines and short-term certificate programs eligible for the Form I-20.
+Please note in your application your intended program of study and how long you plan to study in the U.S. (one-semester minimum for college-level academic courses; the four-week minimum for the Intensive English Program).
+We encourage you to review the application deadlines and short-term certificate programs eligible for Form I-20.
 Many courses may require minimum competencies or prerequisites; placement into a desired course is not guaranteed.